chef/chef-web-docs/content/deprecations_ohai_amazon_linux.md

 mirrored the structure and package naming of RHEL 5, and with the release of RHEL 6 Amazon Linux moved to closely resemble RHEL 6.
-With the release of RHEL 7 Red Hat switched to the systemd init system, however Amazon Linux has not yet decided to make that same switch.
+With the release of RHEL 7 Red Hat switched to the systemd init system, however Amazon Linux hasn't yet decided to make that same switch.
 In addition to the init system differences, Amazon Linux has added many critical packages with their own unique naming conventions.
 This makes it hard for users to write cookbooks for RHEL that will work on Amazon Linux systems out of the box.
-To simplify multi-platform cookbook code and to make it more clear when cookbooks actually support Amazon Linux, we have created the '`amazon` platform family and removed Amazon Linux from the `rhel` platform family.
+To simplify multi-platform cookbook code and to make it more clear when cookbooks actually support Amazon Linux, we've created the '`amazon` platform family and removed Amazon Linux from the `rhel` platform family.

 ## Remediation